openenergymonitor/guide/source/applications/solar-pv.markdown

-### {% linkable_title Device Setup %}
+### {% linkable_title Configure Feeds %}

-Click on the spanner icon next to your emonPi, and then from the left-hand menu choose _OpenEnergyMonitor > EmonPi > Solar PV Type 1/2_ (as appropriate).
+On the Emoncms Inputs page click on the spanner icon next to your emonPi Inputs, and then from the left-hand menu choose _OpenEnergyMonitor > EmonPi > Solar PV Type 1/2_ (as appropriate).
 Click _Save_ and it will create or reset your Input configurations to the recommended values.

-Here's a video guide to setting up a solar feeds using Device Manager:
+Feed setup video guide:

 <div class='videoWrapper'>
-<iframe width="560" height="315" src="https://youtu.be/Nc6YSWqqxkA" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Nc6YSWqqxkA" frameborder="0" allowfullscreen></iframe>
 </div>

 Once setup is complete click on `Apps > MySolarPV` in order to launch the MySolarPV Emoncms app.
 The MySolarPV app should automatically detect the solar PV feeds.

+### {% linkable_title MySolarPV Emoncms App Setup %}

 ![my-solarpv-config](/images/applications/solar-pv/my-solarpv-config.png)